It’s clear that Django Kroner loves trees.

 Kroner said about half the work he does is building treehouses, and the other half is tree service.
 When possible, he repurposes wood gleaned from the tree service in building treehouses.

-Last year, Kroner worked with Popular Woodworking to publish a how-to guide to building treehouses, The Perfect Treehouse: From Site Selection to Design and Construction.
-He said the book has sold about 2,500 copies.
+In 2016, Kroner worked with Popular Woodworking to publish a how-to guide to building treehouses, The Perfect Treehouse: From Site Selection to Design and Construction.
+He said, as of July 2017, the book had sold about 2,500 copies.

 The profits from Kroner’s business are funneled back to help him build rental treehouses at the Gorge.
 His goal is to build one each year until there’s a “village” of them.
 He hopes to start work on his third rental this fall.